bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/deserialization/check-error.md

     label: "`TooDeep`"
     page: toodeep.md
     summary: "`deserializeJson()` returns `TooDeep`"
-  crash:
-    label: "I can't tell because the program crashes"
-    page: crash/index.md
-    summary: "The program crashes"
 ---

-[`DeserializationError`](/v7/api/misc/deserializationerror/) is the return type of `deserializeJson()`.
+`DeserializationError` is the return type of `deserializeJson()`.
 It tells whether the operation succeeded and indicates the cause of the error.

 Modify your program to show the error code, like so: